Visit a fairy-tale village of traditional thatched-roof houses and step back to a bygone era

 Shirakawa-go rewards return visits, as the shifting seasons bring out different aspects of the town.
 From the bright cherry blossom through the verdant summer, the fiery autumn leaves and the silent, white winter, Shirakawa-go always looks splendid.

-You can cover most of Shirakawa-go in a couple of hours, but to really soak in the atmosphere, imagine the timelessness of life in rural Japan, and lose the stress of contemporary living, you will need longer.
+You can cover Shirakawa-go in a couple of hours, but to really soak in the atmosphere, imagine the timelessness of life in rural Japan, and lose the stress of contemporary living, you will need longer.
 Staying overnight in one of the lodging houses is highly recommended, but you will need to book in advance.